SteadyCadence/api-docs/content/03-organization.md

 **Response**

-The response body is an array containing [organization JSON object](#user-content-example-organization-json-object).
+The response body is an array containing an [organization JSON object](#user-content-example-organization-json-object).

 #### Example response